 As we finish up a school year, and prepare for the next one, I wanted to re-share my top 5 favorite blog posts from the 2019-20 school year!
 Today we have #2 – Teaching the Alphabet!

 Learning the alphabet is one of the major concepts that all kindergarteners must learn.
 There are many different philosophies and styles on ways to teach the alphabet, so I thought I would share with you my ideas.
-A lot of these ideas are based on my experience, the Fountas and Pinnell Phonics system, and years of professional development around phonics.
+A lot of these ideas are based on my experience and years of professional development around phonics.

 Teaching the Alphabet Holistically

 There is a lot of research out there, including a whole book (feel free to use the amazon affiliate link to get a copy), on not using the Letter-A-Week method.
 Children don’t learn the letters in isolation, they learn them first with things that are meaningful to them, like their names or labels in the classroom.
 They learn them all together.
 Plus, some students already know most of the letters or all of the letters, so making them wait 20 weeks before they learn the few letters, they need to learn is not beneficial to them at all.
 If you want more research check out this blog post.

 Students learn so many phonological skills from simply learning their names.
 Children learn best when concepts are related back to them, and what better way than with their own name!
 I start this name study by reading the books Chrysanthum and The Name Jar (more on that in this blog post) and then making a few class books based on how many letters are in their name.